Bishtl/JAVA/README.md

 I tend to prefer statically typed languages.
 I think it’s good for somebody to learn a statically typed language first, because there is an extra layer of code that you need to think about, and it makes variables more explicit.
 In my experience,**it’s easier for people who have learned a statically-typed language first to then learn a dynamically-typed language, than it is the other way around.**

+### How Can I Get Started Learning Java?

+1.**Dabble in another language.** If you like coding or programming, you will likely enjoy programming in any language.
+My advice for people who haven’t had exposure to coding at all is to go out and try coding in any language.
+Try JavaScript to see if you like programming, then look to see what jobs are available, and that will lead you to Java or C#.

+2.**Read books and use online resources.** If you want to try out Java, there are plenty of free and online resources.
+One free book we use in our classes is Intro to Programming Using Java, written by Dr. David Eck, a CS professor at Hobart and William Smith Colleges.
+The first edition was in 1996, and it’s up to version 7.0 now.
+It’s a really great resource and I definitely recommend it.

+3.**Go to a Java Meetup.** Java has been around so long, and there are probably Java user groups in just about every city.
+In Cleveland, Tech Elevator hosts and organizes meetups through the Java User Group, which is always a great resource to meet people.
+If I were giving advice to someone contemplating getting into programming, I wouldn’t get too hung up on the language if you’re just dabbling.
+Just choose a language and go with it.
+Once you become more serious about programming, the language will become more important.

 **Java Basics practice questions** : (Must see 👍)
 - [Java Basics practice questions-1](https://www.interviewbit.com/java-interview-questions/))
 -  [Java Basics practice questions-1](https://www.codesdope.com/practice/practice_java/)